Projects

 The construction schedule of the Isosuo wind farm depends on when the granted building permits become legally valid.
 Construction can potentially start in 2024, with the commencement of production taking place in 2025.

-Ilmatar has been developing the Isosuo and Arkkuinsuo wind farm projects in close collaboration with YIT Rakennys Oy in the past.
+Ilmatar has been developing the Isosuo wind farm projects in close collaboration with YIT Rakennus Oy in the past.
 Ilmatar has since acquired YIT’s share in the project companies and is currently the sole developer.

 Ilmatar is progressing the Isosuo wind farm project towards construction phase through its project company, Punkalaitumen Tuulivoima Oy, which is domiciled in Punkalaidun.

 The municipality of Punkalaidun declared the enabling master plan of the Isosuo wind power project legally binding on March 9, 2020.
 The building control committee of Punkalaidun municipality granted the building permits for the planned wind turbines on March 30, 2021.
 The building permits allow for the construction of six wind turbines with a maximum height of 210 meters.
-Appeals regarding the building permits are currently being processed by the Supreme Administrative Court, and a decision is expected by the end of 2023.
-Wind measurements are currently underway at Isosuo, which will enable the final investment decision to be made once the building permits have obtained legal validity.
+Appeals regarding the building permits were processed by the Administrative Court, and a decision led to the annulment of building permit for four wind turbines and appeal right to the Supreme Administrative Court.
+This means that the area has legal building permit for two wind turbines.

 Further information